Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Conclusion

+In scenarios containing unseen sub-classes, the consistently high recall of \model further validates its capacity for behavioral abstraction.
+Instead of overfitting to tool-specific payloads, the model captures generic malicious patterns (\eg structural characteristics of flooding attack).
+This ability to generalize rather than simply memorize signatures is critical for identifying emerging threats, particularly in operational environments where evasions carry severe security costs.

-In summary, these results validate \model not merely as a high-performing classifier, but as a resilient foundation model for operational network defense.
-By effectively handling the inherent \textit{non-stationarity} of real-world network traffic, \model maintains continuous situational awareness without the severe performance degradation often observed in dense models.
-Crucially, this superior generalization and robustness enable sustained adaptation to long-term evolving network environments, significantly reducing the frequency and overhead of model retraining in real-world deployments.
+By effectively managing the inherent non-stationarity of real-world traffic, \model avoids catastrophic performance drops common in dense models.
+Its superior generalization enables sustained adaptation to evolving network environments, significantly reducing the frequency and computational overhead of model retraining in long-term deployments.